When it comes time to choose which Mediterranean cruise itinerary to book, a little research can go a long way.

 Three Mediterranean cruise regions explained.

-The Med in a nutshell.
+Mediterranean Cruises in a nutshell.

 The Mediterranean Sea itself is so expansive, it can claim neighborhood bragging rights that encompass the Adriatic Sea, Aegean Sea, Balearic Sea, Tyrrhenian Sea, Ionian Sea, Ligurian Sea and the Sea of Crete.
+Wow.
 Cruise ships can even enter the Black Sea through the Bosphorus Straights of Turkey and set out for ports in Romania, Bulgaria and others that dot the immense Black Sea, to the Ukraine.

-If you long to visit the Greek Islands or bargain at the Grand Bazaar in Istanbul, an Eastern Mediterranean cruise is a best choice.
+If you long to visit Venice, the Greek Islands or bargain at the Grand Bazaar in Istanbul, an Eastern Mediterranean cruise is a best choice.
 Cruises in this region may overlap with a few ports included on western or southern itineraries and can vary from seven to fourteen days or more in length.

 The shorter cruises often depart from Istanbul or Piraeus (the port for Athens) and visit mainly Greek Islands and two or three Turkish ports, such as Izmir, Ephesus and Antalya.
 Longer cruises may set out from Venice and stop at ports like Dubrovnik on the Adriatic en route to the Med or from Rome for one-way and round-trip voyages to Greece, Turkey and even Israel and Egypt.